RomiTshiorny/AstronomicalDatabase/README.txt

-NOTE: Executing might be a bit of an arduous process due to needing to install libaries for the SQL connection and configuring the enviroment (I used eclipse).
-Screenshots are provided for a glimpse at the application.

 A database file "Tshiorny_Romi_backend.sql" is provided to create the database on your local machine.
 (Done in MicrosoftSQL).

-All necessary files to execute are in src/model
+File wont run unless this database exists locally.
+Once you create the database, download the Astrobase.jar and open it with an archive navigator (7-zip, Winzip, etc.).

+Navigate to 'model >connect.txt' and open the file.
-Once file contents are downloaded you should go into the "connect.txt" and replace the given credentials with the ones you must use to access your data base.
+Replace the given credentials with the ones you must use to access your data base.
 The format of the file is as follows:

 	1. Database path
 	2. Database username
 	3. Database password
 	4. Database name

-If the file is unable to be read, you can alternatively go into the "SQLConnection.java" file and modify the values in lines 50-53 to get access to your local database.

-Once the connection set up is done.
-Execute "UI.java" to run the program.

 The UI is able to do SELECT, INSERT, UPDATE, and DELETE calls on the database.